 Again, take all this with a grain of salt.
 The device does a decent job of tracking deep sleep – and that’s the kind of sleep I think we all need the most.
 Especially after a long day of corporate combat in cubicle-land!
 (But it wouldn’t hurt to get an update to fix this whole Charge 3 counting steps while driving issue!)

-Do you own a Fitbit?
-If so, what do you think — Is a Fitbit purchase worth the investment?
+What do you think — Is a Fitbit worth it?
 Comment below!